guildai/guild.ai/pages/docs/tutorials/training-and-prediction-with-cloudml.md

 guild runs label local-1000
 ```

-Guild will confirm that you want to label the latest run.
-Press
+Guild will confirm that you want to label the latest run --- press
 `ENTER` to apply the label.

 You can view the new label when you list runs: